mramshaw/Microservices/README.md

 # Microservices

-## Some thoughts on Microservices
+Some thoughts on Microservices

+## Background

-In the software world, the first gradual step seem to be introducing __CI__ (Continuous Integration).
+In the software world, the first gradual step towards microservices seems to be introducing __CI__ (Continuous Integration).
 This is probably a software engineering _"best practice"_ aimed at catching build-breaking issues as early as possible (it's pretty much a rite of passage for newer team members to _"break the build"_ - any developer who commits a lot of code will probably break the build sooner or later).

 The reason why this is a big deal is that any build-breaking issues delay the overall release - _EVERYONE_ is blocked until the build is fixed (which is why advance warning of these issues is so important - and also why Microservices are so critical for larger codebases {more on this further down}).
 Anyone who has ever worked at a start-up where funding depended on meeting release targets will know how critical it is to be able to release in a timely fashion.

-Once __CI__ is nailed down, the next step is generally some form of automated integration testing followed by __CD__ (Continuous Delivery or Continuous Deployment) - usually aimed towards a staging area (in the case of Continuous Delivery the actual roll-out to production probably still happens according to a release cycle at this point - generally because it requires full documentation, while in the case of Continuous Deployment the roll-out will be to production but possibly __feature-flagged__).
+Once __CI__ is nailed down, the next step is generally some form of automated integration and/or security testing followed by __CD__ (Continuous Delivery or Continuous Deployment) - usually aimed towards a staging area (in the case of Continuous Delivery the actual roll-out to production probably will still happen according to a release cycle at this point - generally because it requires full documentation, while in the case of Continuous Deployment the roll-out will be to production but possibly __feature-flagged__).

 [Continuous Deployment means what it says, in that code is continuously deployed to production.
 But perhaps Continuous Delivery might more correctly be called